What Are Training Zones? How to Calculate & Use Them

 3 Zone vs. 4 Zone Model

-The model we use is essentially the same standard 3-zone model that has been used for decades [2].
-The extra zone (“zone 4”) we’ve added is used to plan and prescribe high-intensity training using your pace or power outputs (not based on your heart rate).
+The 4-zone model we use is essentially the same standard 3-zone that has been used for decades [2].
+The extra zone (“zone 4”) we’ve added is used to plan and prescribe high-intensity training using your pace or power output (not based on your heart rate).

 Other Training Zone Models

-There is also a six and "7-zone" models, where zone 5 in the 5-zone model, or zone 4 in our 4-zone model (i.e., all intensities above VO2max), is split into two or three more zones: intensities around VO2max (zone 5), all-out 100% max (zone 7), and then another zone in between (zone 6) defined by when you muscles stop producing lactate (called "vLamax").
+There are also 6-zone and 7-zone models.
+In these models, zone 5 from the 5-zone model, or zone 4 in our 4-zone model (i.e., all intensities above VO2max), is split into two or three more zones.
+Intensities around VO2max (zone 5), all-out 100% max (zone 7), and then another zone in between (zone 6), which is defined by when your muscles stop producing lactate (called "vLamax").

 The "4-Zone" Training Model